uv-genai/llm-setonix/setup.md

 to it from another system through an ssh tunnel, installing all the required tools elsewhere.

+Ollama requires two processes to run a client and a server but it's easier to use because it can use its own models dwnloaded from the ollama site.

+llama.cpp is the only platform that works with any acceleration infrastructure from Vulkan to Metal and SYCL and only requires a single process running an It does however only support models in the =gguf= format which requires in most cases downloading the models from Huggingface and converting it with the =convert_hf_to_gguf_update= tool.

+llama.cpp is in general faster than ollama.

+This article shows how to install both ollama and llama.cpp but only one is required to serve the models.

 ## 1. Install Python

 A recent version of Python is required to guarantee that all the packages work properly.

-At the time of this writing Python 3.13.3 is the latest version but because SGLang and other packages still rely on 3.12 it is better to install the previous version.
+At the time of this writing Python 3.13.3 is the latest version but because and other tools like llama.cpp  still rely on 3.12 it is better to install the previous version.

 Since on shared systems Python cannot be installed using a package manager it needs to be build from source code.

-Procedure to follow on Cray systems after having downloaded and unpacked the python source archive downloaded from https://www.python.org/downloads/source/ to install Python and `pip` nder `~/.local`:
+Procedure to follow after having downloaded and unpacked the python source archive downloaded from https://www.python.org/downloads/source/ to install Python and `pip` under `~/.local`:

-1. `module load gcc`
+1. `module load gcc` (Cray)
 2. `cd Python-3.12.9`
 3. `./configure --prefix=$HOME/.local -enable-optimizations --with-lto=full --with-ensurepip`
 4. `make -j 32`